-The Sector Policy and Outlook Working Party (SPO) supports achievement of SOLGM's vision by identifying policy issues and trends with the potential to impact on local authorities and/or communities now and in the medium to long-term future and advising the sector on these issues and trends.
+The Sector Policy and Outlook Working Party (SPO) identifies policy issues and trends with the potential to impact on local authorities and/or communities now and in the medium to long-term future, and advises the sector on these issues and trends.
 The intent is that SPO will act as the sector's thinktank.

-- monitor developments in the environment in which local authorities, both internal and external to the sector and provide the Chief Executive timely identification of these developments
+- Monitor developments in the environment (both internal and external to the sector) which affect local authorities, and provide the Chief Executive with timely identification of these developments.

-- consider the implications of anything identified from a. and b. for the sector both now, in the medium term and long term
+- Consider the implications of anything identified during the monitoring of activities listed above, for the sector both now, and in the medium term and long term.

-- make recommendations for inclusion in the SOLGM's programme of good
+- Make recommendations of items to include in SOLGM's programme of good.

 View/download the Sector Policy and Outlook Working Party Terms of Reference.pdf